 Related article: 4 Beautiful Beaches You Should Visit In Myanmar

 Dokhtawaddy means “little river”, by contrast with the big river Irrawaddy, but that doesn’t mean it’s less charm than the later.
-Dokhtawaddy flows westwards through northern Shan Plateau of eastern Burma and enters the Irrawaddy at Amarapura.
+Dokhtawaddy flows westwards through the northern Shan Plateau of eastern Burma and enters the Irrawaddy at Amarapura.
 It’s a great idea to cruise upstream the little river and stop sometimes to visit pineapple and orange plantations, walk on the 150-year old Shan monastery, have lunch at a hill-tribe village to meet the locals, learn about their culture and lifestyle, and jump down the river for a swimming break before heading back in the afternoon to catch some beautiful sunset on the way.

-The Floating Festival is to welcoming Buddha and his disciples returning after 3 months preaching of Lent.
+The Floating Festival is to welcome Buddha and his disciples returning after 3 months preaching of Lent.
 The celebration starts at dawn with a lot of traditional activities happening on the banks of the Shwe Kyin Creek.
 Local performers dance and sing on boats while men and women take part in boat racing.
 At night, fireworks will display and people will light the candles of paper lanterns before floating them to the water.

-Shwe Kyin Floating Light Festival is celebrated on 16th of Thadingyut - the seventh month of the Myanmar calendar: A great opportunity for people who want to get closer to the culture and tradition of the Lower Myanmar.
+Shwe Kyin Floating Light Festival is celebrated on the 16th of Thadingyut - the seventh month of the Myanmar calendar: A great opportunity for people who want to get closer to the culture and tradition of lower Myanmar.